Best Things to do in Montepulciano, Italy Best Things to do in Montepulciano, Italy

 Sanctuary Madonna di San Biagio

-There are many churches in Montepulciano (Italy), but one of the most beautiful and popular is the Madonna di San Biagio.
-This renaissance pilgrimage church was built between 1518 and 1540, so there is plenty of history to be found.
+There are many churches in Montepulciano (Italy), but one of the most beautiful and popular is the Madonna di San Biagio pilgrimage church.
+Apparently, its large domed roof was inspired by St Peter’s Cathedral in Rome.

 view montepulciano